joel-chalkley-od/rjc-react-native-fs/README.md

 ### Adding Manually in XCode

-In XCode, in the project navigator, right click Libraries ➜ Add Files to [your project's name] Go to node_modules ➜ react-native-fs and add the .xcodeproj file
+In XCode, in the project navigator, right click Libraries ➜ Add Files to [your project's name] Go to node_modules ➜ rjc-react-native-fs and add the .xcodeproj file

 In XCode, in the project navigator, select your project.
 Add the `lib*.a` from the RNFS project to your project's Build Phases ➜ Link Binary With Libraries.
 Click the .xcodeproj file you added before in the project navigator and go the Build Settings tab.
 Make sure 'All' is toggled on (instead of 'Basic').
-Look for Header Search Paths and make sure it contains both `$(SRCROOT)/../react-native/React` and `$(SRCROOT)/../../React` - mark both as recursive.
+Look for Header Search Paths and make sure it contains both `$(SRCROOT)/../rjc-react-native/React` and `$(SRCROOT)/../../React` - mark both as recursive.

 Run your project (Cmd+R)